 Other exceptional birding sites in Uganda include Kibale Forest National Park which is known for its African green breasted pitta; Mount Elgon National Park, Mount Rwenzori National Park, Semuliki Valley National Park as well as several wildlife reserves including Semliki wildlife reserve, Katonga wildlife reserve, Pian Upe wildlife reserve a mention but a few.

-When to go for birding
+When to go for Bird Watching

 Bird watching in Uganda can be done at anytime of the year.
 But most importantly, this exciting experience can be best explored from late May through September which comes with less and adequate food.
 Nesting season especially in Bwindi and Mgahinga National Park occurs between May and June.
 February and early March is ideal for birders on Uganda safari to Toro Semliki Wildlife Reserve.
 As well, December and January are ideal for bird watching.